rescipy-project/rescipy-lectures/docs/plotting.rst

     plt.imshow(yy)

-To have a basic introduction on matplotlib functioning and terminology go through the `Usage Guide <https://matplotlib.org/tutorials/introductory/usage.html>`_ while to learn using pyplot check the `tutorial <https://matplotlib.org/tutorials/introductory/pyplot.html>`_ and the dedicated `SciPy lecture <https://scipy-lectures.org/intro/matplotlib/index.html>`_.
+To have a basic introduction on matplotlib functioning and terminology go through the `Usage Guide <https://matplotlib.org/tutorials/introductory/usage.html>`_, while to learn using pyplot check the `tutorial <https://matplotlib.org/tutorials/introductory/pyplot.html>`_ and the dedicated `SciPy lecture <https://scipy-lectures.org/intro/matplotlib/index.html>`_.

 *Useful tip*: to understand when a plot should show up (or why it is not) be sure to read the `interactive mode <https://matplotlib.org/tutorials/introductory/usage.html#what-is-interactive-mode>`_ section of the Usage Guide.

-If you are looking for a simpler and quicker interface to matplotlib have a look at `seaborn <https://seaborn.pydata.org/>`_, an high-level interface built on top of matplotlib and integrating closely with pandas data structures.
+If you are looking for a simpler and quicker interface to matplotlib, have a look at `seaborn <https://seaborn.pydata.org/>`_, an high-level interface built on top of matplotlib and integrating closely with pandas data structures.
 Check out the `gallery <https://seaborn.pydata.org/examples/index.html>`_ to see how to obtain publication quality figures with few lines of codes.

 3.3 Interactive plotting: bokeh